How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 chown –R “whoami” :users /data/

-• After this first you need to log out and then log in to have access to a shared folder.
+• After this, you first need to log out and then log in to gain access to a shared folder.

 This is a universal method and shall work out for any distro.